Joey Gosiengfiao's Temptation Island: Production

-In 2010, Regal Films decided to remake their '80s cult hit film Temptation Island that starred Dina Bonnevie, Deborah Sun, Jennifer Cortez, Bambi Arambulo, and Azenith Briones.
-Initially, ABS-CBN had the TV rights from Regal Films to remake the film into a TV series together with another '80s film, Underage.
+In 2010, Regal Entertainment decided to remake their 1980s cult film Temptation Island that starred Dina Bonnevie, Deborah Sun, Jennifer Cortez, Bambi Arambulo, and Azenith Briones.
+Initially, ABS-CBN had the TV rights from Regal Films to remake the film into a TV series together with another 1980s film, Underage.
 But Regal Films asked to take back the rights and the two companies compromised that ABS-CBN artists would be part of the remake.
 The initial cast were supposedly Marian Rivera, Angelica Panganiban, Lovi Poe, Pokwang, Carla Abellana, Shaina Magdayao, and Andi Eigenmann.
-But, Regal Films decided to co-produce the film with GMA Films, which is ABS-CBN's rival network's film studio Star Cinema, and they then pulled out ABS-CBN artists of the film.
+But, Regal Entertainment decided to co-produce the film with GMA Films, which is ABS-CBN's rival network's film studio Star Cinema, and they then pulled out ABS-CBN artists of the film.
 In March 2011, the final cast was revealed and that the film will star Marian Rivera, Heart Evangelista, Solenn Heussaff, and Lovi Poe.
 The leading men completed the cast with Aljur Abrenica, Tom Rodriguez, and Mikael Daez.
 Paulo Avelino was initially one of the leading men, but later refused because of health reasons.
 He was replaced by Mikael Daez.

 In April 2011, production started in Paoay, Ilocos Norte.